odoldotol/PFA/README.md

 <br>

 ### Clear all about this project
->down and remove all container and images about pfa
+>down and remove all containers and images about pfa
 ```shell
 $ sh scripts/pfa:clear
 ```
->if you just want to dowm all pfa container
+>if you just want to down all pfa containers
 ```shell
 $ sh scripts/pfa:down:all
 ```